 However, it was renamed in 1927 as Sri Chamarajendra Park in honour of Wodeyar ruler Sri Chamarajendra Wodeyar.
 Locally, the park is still referred to as Cubbon Park.

 The park hosts close to 100 floral species within its precincts, including ornamental trees and many exotic flowering plants.
 Imported trees like Silver oak enhance the natural beauty of the garden.

 An array of historical monuments and edifices are also located in the garden complex.
-Smack at the entrance of the park is Karnataka High Court building, displaying an impressive Gothic-style stone structure.
+Smack at the entrance of the park is the Karnataka High Court building, displaying an impressive Gothic-style stone structure.

-One of the most beautifully laid-out gardens in India, Cubbon Park is a favourite spot of joggers in the city.
+One of the most beautifully laid-out gardens in India, Cubbon Park is a favourite spot for joggers in the city.
 This park offers something for everyone.
 A children’s library, tennis pavilion and art gallery also form part of this green garden complex.